top of page

 The Sensory System

-Some recent studies demonstrate there’s no convincing evidence that aromatherapy can help hypertension, anxiety, depression, pain, or symptoms of dementia.
+Some recent studies demonstrate there’s no convincing evidence that aromatherapy can help hypertension, anxiety, depression, pain or symptoms of dementia.
 Schwarcz says that studies shown to prove the benefits of essential oils are not reliable, due to plain genetics and brain chemistry.
 “The scent of lavender may have a calming effect in some people and help with sleep, but it can cause headaches in others,” he says.
-And this highlights the complicated views on the benefits of essential oils.
+The same is true for taste.
+Genetic variations cause cilantro to taste different for some 20% of individuals.
+This genetic diversity makes cilantro have a potent, soapy flavor.
+And this highlights the complicated views on the benefits of essential oils and how each person experiences substances.
+Everyone is different.

 Pam Dalton, of the Monell Chemical Senses Center, says that while scents may be calming to people, “they likely aren’t working due to any pharmacological or biological effect, [but] rather a sensory/psychological effect.”
 You may enjoy the scent of mint because it makes you feel more alert when it stimulates a nerve that allows you to perceive exhilaration (or not).

-There are valid data suggesting that oils may be beneficial, and PubMed defines them like this: "Aromatherapy uses plant materials and aromatic plant oils, including essential oils, and other aromatic compounds for the purpose of altering one's mood, cognitive, psychological, or physical well-being."
+Valid data suggests that oils may be beneficial, and PubMed defines them like this: “Aromatherapy uses plant materials and aromatic plant oils, including essential oils, and other aromatic compounds to alter one’s mood, cognitive, psychological, or physical well-being.”
 There are ongoing studies for the oils as a natural treatment for stress, anxiety, and even for symptom management in cancer patients.
-Yet many of the studies are run by the large essential oil companies to try and counter-balance statements like this one from the National Advertising Division (NAD), which claimed false advertising in the oils.
+Yet many of the studies are run by large essential oil companies to try and counter-balance statements like this one from the National Advertising Division (NAD), which claimed false advertising in the oils.

 A study in 1990 demonstrated that inhaling peppermint essential oil enhanced alertness, focus, and concentration, ingesting it, however, did not.
 Yet another one confirmed that smelling peppermint enhanced the accuracy of memory.